mucahitkayadan/eu-lens/README.md

-# EU-Lens
+# Caral

-EU-Lens is an AI-powered legal assistant that helps users understand and navigate EU laws and regulations.
+Caral is an AI-powered legal assistant that helps users understand and navigate EU laws and regulations.
 The application provides accurate answers to legal questions by referencing official EU legal documents.

 ## Features